nasirnjs/kubernetes/k8s-doks/README.md

-# Installing DigitalOcean doctl & Connect with K8 Cluster and Configure Ingress TLS/SSL Certificates
+# Installing DigitalOcean doctl & Connect with K8 Cluster

 ### Using a Package Manager